the-teachingRSE-project/competencies/competencies.md

 and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.
-Finally, the [appendix](#appendix) provides an [example curriculum](#an-example-master-s-programme-for-research-software-engineering), an example [career path](#an-example-of-a-possible-career-path) for an RSE through the hierarchy, and a list of existing skills and certifications in related fields, such as [bioinformatics](#bioinformatics-skills-and-certification).
+Finally, @sec:appendix provides an example curriculum in @subsec:examplemaster, a story like description of a fictional RSE career progression in @subsec:examplecareer, and a list of existing skills and certifications in related fields, in @subsec:existingframeworks.

 ## Terminology